anushkarao5/BrainTumorDetectionCNN/README.md

 - ResNet50 has the highest recall of 97.4%.
 - EffB0 and IV3 perform relatively well in comparison, with recalls of 95.4% and 93.5% respectively.
-- CNNS performed worse, with a recall of 86.3%.
+- The simple CNN performed the worst, with a recall of 86.3%.
 - Ranked from best to worst: ResNet50, EffB0, IV3, CNN.

 **Pituitary Tumors**